cakekindel/learn-rust-for-cs-java-devs/README.md

 and performant.
 The two languages are geared towards moving quickly with a moderate amount of type safety.

-Rust is to C# / Java as C# / Java is to Python.
+Rust is to C#, as C# is to Python.
 Rust introduces some rules of significant complexity to guarantee memory & thread safety at compile time.
 This means that in exchange for some cognitive load & extra development time, you are rewarded with an extremely fast program that is most likely going to work exactly as you expect it to.